Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: SPDC Source Figures of Merit

 \subsection{Heralding Efficiency}

 The heralding efficiency is given by

 where the $\mathcal{R}_{s(i)}$ is the rate of signal (idler) single-photon production rate and $\mathcal{R}$ is the joint count rate.

-The singles spectrum and rate are derived in a similar manner as the joint spectrum and joint rate above.
-The difference is that when calculating the signal (idler) singles spectrum, we need to consider the higher-order non-Gaussian modes that the signal (idler) can escape to.
+The spectrum and rate of the singles are derived similarly as the joint spectrum and joint rate above.
+The difference is that we need to consider the higher-order non-Gaussian modes that the signal (idler) can escape to when calculating the signal (idler) singles spectrum.